shsagir/play-area-sync/docs/company-collaboration.md

 ### Working with the same person in different Companies

-When you have multiple Companies and you want to collaborate with same person on all or a subset of them: Just invite them to each Company.
+If you have multiple Companies and you want to collaborate with same person on all or a subset of them: Just invite them to each Company.
 The same person then will have access to all Companies while logged in with their Account.

 ### Moving an App from one Billing Contact to another